vecavera/RVI/README.md

 # Razvoj video igara
-A repo for the materials for classes taught at the Faculty Of Mathematics, as part of the course "Game Development"
+A repo for for course "Game Development" taught at Faculty of Mathematics